zaid-tech01/zaid-tech01/README.md

 ---

-### 👨‍💻 About Me
+### 🌱 About Me

-- 🎓 Engineering Student passionate about **Web Development**
+- 🎓 Engineering Student passionate about Web Development
-- 💻 Building responsive and user-friendly **Frontend interfaces**
+- 💻 Building responsive and user-friendly websites
-- ⚙️ Working on **Backend development with Node.js**
+- 🌐 Working with HTML, CSS & JavaScript
-- 🌐 Learning **Full-Stack Web Development**
+- ⚛️ Learning React.js
-- 🚀 Building real-world projects to improve my skills
+- 🎨 Interested in UI/UX and modern web design
-- 🤝 Open to collaborating on **Web Development projects**
+- 🚀 Learning by building real-world projects
-- 💡 Interested in learning new technologies and solving real-world problems
+- 🤝 Open to collaborating on Frontend projects
 ---

 ### 🛠️ Tech Stack